New York Philharmonic logo

 Founded in 1842, the New York Philharmonic is the oldest active symphony orchestra in the United States.

-More contextual images and project info on the Pentagram blog.
+More context and info on the Pentagram website.

 Right there with you David… for a logo that is to be associated with a premier musical organization you’d think they wouldn’t go with something that looks like the soundhole on a guitar with 5 broken strings.